bright/new-www/src/mdData/blog/2021-05-22-migrating-away-from-bintray-jcenter-when-there-is-no-alternative-repository.md

 Unfortunately, the story doesn't end here.
 Updating the dependencies may lead to further issues.
-Some of them may be mutually incompatible while other will require updating some parts of the code in your project which can take a lot of effort.
+Some of them may be mutually incompatible while others will require updating some parts of the code in your project which can take a lot of effort.
 Moreover, it may turn out the library author doesn't maintain it anymore or simply didn't have enough time to upload it to a different Maven repository like Maven Central (which, by the way,
 [is said to be very strict in terms of validation](https://github.com/linkedin/dexmaker/issues/172)).

 In all these cases you may need to keep the current dependency version